dochne/sudoku/rust/README.md

 - https://doc.rust-lang.org/book/

-There's also a fantastic unofficial tutorial that gives a good overview of the problems you may come across when trying to do the most compilcated of tasks, building a linked list.
+There's also a fantastic unofficial tutorial that gives a good overview of the problems you may come across when trying to do the most complicated of tasks, building a linked list.
 Excellent resource
 - https://rust-unofficial.github.io/too-many-lists/index.html